IVORY COAST: Yitzhak Rabin - Alpha Blondy

 “...he used the deep connection that various people groups have associated with the city of Jerusalem as a theme to unite people...”

-Though such a pure message of peace is of course one that should be praised, Yitzhak Rabin is an alum that should be held in far greater regard due to its musical quality.
+Though such a pure message of peace is of course one that should be praised, Yitzhak Rabin is an album that should be held in far greater regard due to its musical quality.
 Before the title track the album begins with another memorable banger New Dawn, one of the only tracks in which Blondy sings in English.
-His multi-lingual approach to song writing is one method of promoting a message of global harmony, but even through his music he does this too.
+His multi-lingual approach to song writing is one method of promoting a message of global harmony, but even through the instrumention and composition of his music he does this too.
 Saraka has elements of Raï and North African music implemented with some beautiful incorporation of the flute, whilst the absolute earworm Assinie Mafia introduces aspects of afrobeat separating him from other reggae artists as he blends together the music of his homeland with the music of Jamaica.

 That said, this does not mean that Blondy has to rely on external inflections to make himself stand out from the crowd.
 Songs like Les imbéciles is real roots reggae as he slows the groove right down to make the sense of protest feel more pertinent.
-Other tracks include particular musical elements which just hit the spot, such as the phenomenal horns on the bop Hypocrites and the gorgeous guitar riffs on Maïmouna.
-Just when you think Blondy can do it all, he comes out of left field with the sweetest of ballads, Les larmes de Thérèse, a song where he manipulates his voice to sound almost like a different artist than on the other tracks whilst maintaining the same loveable and hopeful twang.
+Other tracks include particular musical elements which just hit the spot, such as the phenomenal horns on the absolute bop Hypocrites and the gorgeous guitar riffs on Maïmouna.
+Just when you think Blondy can do it all, he comes out of left field with the sweetest of ballads, Les larmes de Thérèse, a song where he manipulates his voice to sound almost like a different artist than on the other tracks whilst always maintaining the same loveable and hopeful twang.